Our free membership, business.com+, takes the pain out of choosing new business services.

 1. Establish your overseas infrastructure.

 Establishing your overseas infrastructure and teams can be challenging.
-Consider the following steps during and after your launch:
+Take these actions before, during and after your launch:

-• Get communication systems in place.
-It’s essential to establish clear communication in your company and with the outside world.
-Does the company have the communication skills to compete in a globally interconnected economy?
-Digital technologies have made it easier for smaller companies to become multinational.
-However, your global firm must adapt to different communication methods and remote team meetings.
-Although your company may gain from the communication advantages offered by digital connectivity, the business also may sacrifice some of the coordination and interconnectedness of face-to-face interaction.
+• Get communication systems in place: Establishing clear communication within your company and with the outside world is essential.
+Does your organization have the communication skills to compete in a globally interconnected economy?
+While technologies have made it easier for smaller companies to become multinational, your global firm must adapt to different communication methods and remote team meetings.
+Your company may gain from the communication advantages of digital connectivity, but the business may also sacrifice some of the coordination and interconnectedness of face-to-face interaction.

-• Familiarize yourself with local resources and customs.
+• Familiarize yourself with local resources and customs: Learn as much as possible about cultural differences before expanding overseas, and ask for local employees’ help post-launch.
 Follow international business etiquette and adapt legal, commercial, and human resources policies and procedures for differences in language, business practices, social customs and regulations.
-External talent could help lead or complement the beachhead team until they’re ready to go it alone.

-• Train managers who will be transferred overseas.
-Most companies train managers at home and then move them abroad.
-Whether you train managers in-house or in the new location, they must be able to adapt to the new culture and be effective leaders in that country.
+• Train managers who will be transferred overseas: Most companies train managers at home and then move them abroad.
+Whether you train managers in-house or in the new location, they must be able to adapt to the foreign country’s culture and be effective leaders in this different environment.
 Investing in employee training is essential.

-• Consider local partnerships to mitigate risks.
-Whether your business model is distribution, joint venture, franchise or manufacturing, you can cut business expenses and reduce financial exposure and infrastructure costs by partnering with local businesses.
-Don’t rush; your local partner choices can make or break your success.
+• Consider local partnerships to mitigate risks: Whether your international business model is distribution, joint venture, franchise or manufacturing, you can cut business expenses and reduce financial exposure and infrastructure costs by partnering with local enterprises.
+Don’t rush into making this arrangement; your local partner choices can make or break your success.

 FYIDid you know

-Many companies that expand overseas engage local outsourced HR services to manage the first few staff intakes, especially in countries with cultural, legal and employment frameworks vastly different from those in the U.S.
+Many companies that expand overseas engage high-quality HR outsourcing services to manage the first few staff intakes, especially in countries with cultural, legal and employment frameworks vastly different from those in the U.S.

 Did You Know?Did you know